-Now that you’re in the thick of iced coffee season, you’re leaning on our drip machine less and on your favorite barista more.
+While iced coffee season might technically be over, admit it—it’s never the wrong time of year to enjoy a favorite chilled bev.
 Sure, you could brew hot coffee and chill it in the fridge overnight…but who has time for that when you need a pick-me-up now?
 Pouring hot coffee over ice is a last resort, because no one likes diluted joe.
 Instead of paying $8 for cold brew at your local café (again), allow us to introduce you to the Bruvi BV-01 Brewer, the first single-serve coffee machine that can make coffee, espresso *and* cold brew.
-With even hotter summer days ahead and experience working with more well-known machines by Keurig, Nespresso and Breville, we had to test the one-of-a-kind appliance ourselves.
+With experience working with more well-known machines by Keurig, Nespresso and Breville, we had to test the one-of-a-kind appliance ourselves.
 Read on for our honest Bruvi review, starting with three factors we love about the sleek appliance.

 Bruvi Review: Is the First Single-Serve Coffee Machine with a Cold Brew Option Worth the Spend?